 Have you been charged with Theft in Texas?
 Call criminal defense lawyer Paul Saputo at (888) 239-9305.

-Theft crimes in the past used to be separated into different offenses under Texas law: theft by false pretext, conversion by a bailee, theft from the person, shoplifting, acquisition of property by threat, swindling, swindling by worthless check, embezzlement, extortion, receiving or concealing embezzled property, and receiving or concealing stolen property.
+In the past, theft crimes were separated into different offenses under Texas law: theft by false pretext, conversion by a bailee, theft from the person, shoplifting, acquisition of property by threat, swindling, swindling by worthless check, embezzlement, extortion, receiving or concealing embezzled property, and receiving or concealing stolen property.
 Now all of these offenses are consolidated, but there are still separate offenses for Theft of Service, Theft of Trade Secrets, Organized Retail Theft and the “Unauthorized Acquisition or Transfer of Certain Financial Information.”

 Theft is a Texas offense described in Texas Penal Code Section 31.03(a):